CCCA Members

 • Lake Champlain Maritime Museum (Emerging Professional)

-Patricia is the Collections Manager at Lake Champlain Maritime Museum, where she is responsible for the long-term planning for, safety of, and access to the Museum’s collection of objects and archives.
+Patricia is the Director of Collections at Lake Champlain Maritime Museum, where she is responsible for the long-term planning for, safety of, and access to the Museum’s collection of objects and archives.
 She holds a BA in Archaeology, History, and French from Lycoming College in Williamsport, PA.
 Patricia has also worked in collections management for Channel Islands Maritime Museum in Oxnard, CA, and currently serves as the Artifacts Steward for the Bixby Memorial Free Library’s artifact collection in Vergennes, VT.

-• (CCCA Treasurer)
+• (CCCA Director)

 Leslie Rowell is a freelance archivist, serving organizations in the care, management, and accessibility of their archival and 3-D collections.
 She currently works with the Bread and Puppet Theater, the Greensboro and Stowe Historical Societies, and private collections.
 Previously as archivist for the Unitarian Church of Montpelier Records Project, the Old Stone House Museum, Sterling College, and field interviewer for the Vermont Historical Society Vermont 70s Project, she has guided all facets of collections work, including the processing and management of photographic collections, digitization, digital assets management, records management, and implementing environmental controls.
 She has completed 21 credits toward her MS degree in the Simmons University Master of Library and Information Science: Archives Management Concentration program.